Skip to content

 For example, permit software can aggregate the various reviews associated with a large scale land use project in one place, copying over relevant information and standardizing the review process across each required permit.

 Permit software that is widely used across regions and countries can be set up to provide optimal support for innovative, lesser-known technologies such as renewables.
-Some permitting software can also be easily customized as regulation and technology evolve.
+Configurable permitting software like Clariti Enterprise and Launch can also be easily customized as regulations and technology evolve.

 And when it comes to gathering public support for renewable infrastructure projects, permitting software can categorize and share the relevant data and input in a timely manner.
 Doing so allows government officials to respond to feedback more quickly, and keep a finger on the pulse of public sentiment regarding high-profile projects.